Memories On A Plate: New Anthology Explores Food & Familial Ties

-THE anthology Memories on a Plate, curated by Shruthi Taneja and Rohini Kejriwal, is just as wholesome as a home-cooked meal with loved ones.
+THE anthology Memories on a Plate, curated by Shruti Taneja and Rohini Kejriwal, is just as wholesome as a home-cooked meal with loved ones.
 Featuring anecdotes, memories, recipes, art, poetry, and photo essays, the book invites readers into 100 kitchens across the globe to sample food steeped in tradition that connects people.

-When Shruthi, founder of Nivaala, a media and publishing company that is dedicated to documenting family recipes from across India, and Rohini, the creator of The Alipore Post, a weekly journal, came together, their shared passion for preserving culinary heritage resulted in the collaboration.
+When Shruti, founder of Nivaala, a media and publishing company that is dedicated to documenting family recipes from across India, and Rohini, the creator of The Alipore Post, a weekly journal, came together, their shared passion for preserving culinary heritage resulted in the collaboration.

 Together, they have crafted a book that forges bonds among strangers owing to the universal language of food and the role of a kitchen in being a vanguard of culinary legacy.
 “The idea for Memories on a Plate stemmed from a shared vision to preserve the culinary heritage hidden in family kitchens across India and the world,” shares Rohini and adds, “It began as an intention to capture the deep-rooted emotional ties people have with food.”